secretstartups/handbook/digital-experience/index.html.md

 ## Scope

-GitLab's digital marketing platform, or simply the “Marketing Site" refers to `https://about.gitlab.com` with the exception of the the [handbook](/handbook/).
+GitLab's digital marketing platform, or simply the “Marketing Site" refers to `https://about.gitlab.com` with the exception of the [handbook](/handbook/).

 # OKRs